esgkor24/esg_kor_sample/README.md

 # esg_kor_sample
-This repository is a temporary place to share samples of ESG-kor datasets.
+This repository is a temporary place to share samples of ESG-Kor datasets.